 The iGaming industry has been growing rapidly over the last few years, thanks in part to companies who help operators launch and expand their businesses in a fast and efficient manner.

 Slotegrator offers a wide range of products and solutions for online casinos and sportsbooks to assist both experienced operators and beginners with starting or expanding their iGaming business.
 To learn more about us, GamblersPick conducted an interview with our Sales Manager, Ivan Kalashniuk, who introduced the company and discussed the current crisis.

 First, he shed some light on our products and services, like our online casino platform solutions, API protocol for game integration, and complete sportsbook solution.
-Then, the conversation turned to the topic of the moment, the ongoing COVID-19 pandemic, and how the online gambling industry - and Slotegrator in particular - is adapting to the disruption.
+Then, the conversation turned to the topic of the moment, the ongoing crisis, and how the online gambling industry - and Slotegrator in particular - is adapting to the disruption.